Free & Reduced-Price Meal Information

-Free & Reduced-Price Application Forms are available to fill out online via my MealTime Online and are also available to download and print.
+Free & Reduced-Price Application Forms are available to download and print or fill out online via my MealTime Online.
 Applications can be submitted at any time during the school year.
 Households should answer all applicable questions on the form.
 Applications that do not contain all required information cannot be processed and approved.

-If you have students in both a CEP school and a non-CEP school: You will need to complete the Free & Reduced Application, available online via my MealTime Online or available to download and print, for the non-CEP student, AND a purple Application for Educational Benefits (English/Spanish) for the CEP student.
+If you have students in both a CEP school and a non-CEP school: You will need to complete the Free & Reduced Application, also available online via my MealTime Online, for the non-CEP student, AND a purple Application for Educational Benefits for the CEP student.

 The required information is as follows: